nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 - CFDE Onboarding Team
 ```

- - Check the boxes for their selected lists (you can do multiple members at a time)
+ - Check the boxes for their selected lists (you can do multiple new members at a time)
  - Add their name and address to the 'Emails' box in this format: `Name <email@example.com>`
  - Click `+ Add Members`
  - Check the 'Mailing Lists Assigned??' box for each person you added

-     NOTE1: It's basically impossible to read column R for members that choose more than one list.
+     NOTE1: I find it hard to read column Q for members that choose more than one list.
-     It's much easier to read their choices directly off their form.
+     If you prefer, you can read their choices directly off their form.
 To do that:

       - Go to [the form view for onboarding](https://docs.google.com/forms/d/1sFY6y2eHB3PS0HayEyxXtZOrBJV7lfT8thJ8bL9wKqQ/edit#responses)
       - Click on the 'Individual' tab